 Creighton was an excellent shot; qualifying as marksman and winning the Battalion Musketry Badge for best shot on more than one occasion.
 In 1891 he is promoted to Color Sergeant and in 1892 he is promoted to Sergeant Instructor of Musketry, a Staff Sergeant’s appointment.

-In 1910 just before the England trip, the Regiment expanded to 2 battalions with a Regimental Sergeant Major for the first time and 2 Battalion Sergeants Major.
+Two years before the 1910 England trip, the Regiment expanded to 2 battalions with a Regimental Sergeant Major for the first time and 2 Battalion Sergeants Major.
 There were a number of photos taken that year and Creighton is seen as the Battalion Sergeant Major of the 2nd Battalion although he did not attend the trip.

 In 1912 he represented the regiment at the centenary of the Battle of Queenston Heights and death of General Brock.
 In 1915, (30 years after he fought during the NW Rebellion), he was promoted to Regimental Sergeant Major.
-It is not known if he went overseas during WW1 as he was probably too old.
+At some point after his stint as RSM he was promoted to Captain as this is the rank he was listed in the funeral order for Bugle Major Charles Swift in 1922.
+He is also seen in an officer’s uniform in the Church Parade photo taken in May 1922.

 Timeline of service: